mudkipme/memos.moe/content/faq.md

 The App Transport Security policy of iOS requires HTTPS for your security.
 It's recommended to use [acme.sh](https://github.com/acmesh-official/acme.sh) to enable HTTPS on your server.

-If your Memos server is 0.8.0 or higher, please upgrade Moe Memos to its latest version.

 ### Is there an Mac/Windows/Linux version?

 While you can install Moe Memos on Apple Silicon Macs, for the best desktop experience the web version of [✍️memos](https://github.com/usememos/memos) is recommended, which can be installed as a Progressive Web App.
 You can also put Memos on the menu bar with [MenubarX](https://menubarx.app/).

 ### Can I create memos from other apps?

-Share Extension on iOS is available in latest version.
+You can save texts, images or webpages from the share sheet of other apps to Moe Memos.
 You can also use [this shortcut](https://github.com/usememos/memos/discussions/52) from Memos community.
-Sharing Shortcuts on Android is planned in future versions.

 ### Can I create memos from messaging apps like WeChat or Telegram?